juhapekkaeloranta/citybike-data-analysis/README.md

 **Example**

-Two stations 500m apart from each other:
+Two stations 500m apart from each other on 25.6.17:
 * Meilahden sairaala
 * Messeniuksen katu (in Taka-Töölö)